 After the upgrade, all routine prostate examinations now have an average examination time of 23 minutes.
-In our standard prostate protocol, we have now incorporated high-resolution multi-shot diffusion - known as the RESOLVE technique.
+In our standard prostate protocol, we are now using the GRASP-VIBE technique for our dynamics and have incorporated high-resolution multi-shot diffusion - known as the RESOLVE technique.
 In this image example (Fig. 10) of a PI-RADS 4 lesion in the right peripheral zone (yellow arrow), a marked focal hyperintensity is seen at high b-value and a corresponding hypointensity is seen on ADC.
 In particular, the hyperintensity on the high b-value image of this proven malignant lesion is better appreciated on our DWI-RESOLVE sequence than on our DWI images before the upgrade.
 Also, a smaller PI-RADS 3 lesion is clearly depicted in the left peripheral zone on the same images (green arrow).

-10 PI-RADS 4 lesion in the right peripheral zone and a smaller lesion in the left peripheral zone of the prostate in RESOLVE diffusion with b=1000 s/mm2 (10A), ADC image (10B), T2 TSE (10C).
+10 Pl-RADS 4 lesion in the right peripheral zone and a smaller lesion in the left peripheral zone of the prostate in RESOLVE diffusion with b=1000 s/mm2 (10A), ADC image (10B), T2 TSE (10C), and Prostate GRASP-VIBE (10D) with high temporal resolution (during initial contrast uptake) of 1.8 s per frame.